tkenning/dev.na.bambora.com/source/docs/references/onboarding_API/index.md

 ---
-title: Merchant API Overview
+title: Onboarding API Overview
 layout: tutorial

 summary: >
-    The Onboarding API allows you to build your own custom UI.
+  The Onboarding API allows you to build your own custom UI through which a sub-merchants sign up for a Beanstream account or to reuse the information already collected to create a lightweight integration.

 navigation:
   header: na.tocs.na_nav_header